Emsley1d/Weather-Scraper/readme.md

 ---

-**3. The Sunset time isn't removed from the browser after it occurs; as intended.
-However; the Sunrise time is removed after it occurs.**
+**3. The Sunset time isn't removed from the browser after it occurs.
+However, the Sunrise time is removed after it occurs.**

   * Reviwed my code and realised I hadn't included .getTime() for the Sunset part of my if else statement.
   * The above still didn't work so I settled on using a "line-through" for the Sunrise/Sunset instead of attempting to remove both after each had occured.